UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 The options on the dashboard, *Files*, *Jobs*, *Clusters*, *Interactive Apps*, *My Interactive Sessions*, let users interact in different ways with Bunya.

-**Interactive Apps** the easiest way to set up an interactive session a Bunya CPU or GPU node.
+**Interactive Apps** is the easiest way to set up an interactive session a Bunya CPU or GPU node.
 Please see below for more details.

 ### Files

 Users can manage all of their files from their home directory, scratch and any scratch projects they have access to.

 Users can rename, download or delete directories; view, edit, rename, download or delete individual files by clicking the 3 dots to the right of the file or directory name.

+To access data in Research storage records (RDM storage records starting with Q) under /QRISdata pleae click on the "change directory" button and type in the full directory path (/QRISdata/Qnnnn, where n is a number), then click `okay`.
+Please be patient as it might take some time to load.

 ### Jobs